How to celebrate Oktoberfest outside of Germany

 It’s Oktoberfest time in Germany and I’m not there to celebrate it this year.
 I’m feeling nostalgic and thought about how to celebrate Oktoberfest even though I’m not in Münich.
 If you aren’t in Germany or if you hate overcrowded places then this one’s for you.
 This post will give you some ideas on how to celebrate Oktoberfest outside of Germany.

-Join an Oktoberfest party
+Join an Oktoberfest Party

 Schnitzel